Philippines VP skips hearing over 'threat' against Marcos – DW – 11/29/2024

 Hours after Duterte's speech, the presidential palace said it was treating the comments as an "active threat."

-Duterte later denied that her statement constituted a death threat, arguing that she had merely expressed her "consternation" towards Marcos.
+Duterte later denied that her statement constituted a death threat, arguing that she had merely expressed her "consternation" toward Marcos.
 Duterte resigned from the Marcos cabinet in June while remaining vice president.

 Duterte's lawyer said on Friday that the vice president was busy attending "office matters requiring her urgent attention."